Born in 1961 in Beijing

 Leslie may have some great pouty lips – but nothing compared to this actress who often looks like her lips are readying for takeoff.
 She is quite adorable, but neither her acting nor singing career has yet taken off.
 A mishap at a concert in Atlantic City when her skirt fell off on stage and sent her weeping off has probably brought her more fame than anything else she has done yet in the entertainment business.

 Lilly was one of the more popular of the Shaw Brothers actresses from the late 1960’s through the 70's.
 She appeared in many action films and was at one time the protégé of Lau Kar Leung.
 Some films that she was in are Shadow Girl, The Loot, Young Master (with Jackie Chan), Dreadnaught, 8 Diagram Pole Fighter, White Lotus and Executioners from Shaolin.
+Born in Hong Kong in 1950, she began in the Shaw Brother's Training School at the age of 14 and signed a contract soon after.
+She appeared in all genres of film though best known today for her action roles.
+She stayed with Shaw until the 1980's when the studio shifted to television.

 This pooky faced actress has probably been tormented more than any other actress in HK film!
 She won the Miss Hong Kong Universal Beauty Contest and then started working for TVB.
 In 1993 she began her days and nights of horror with Daughter of Darkness followed by Brother of Darkness (1994), Fatal Obsession (1994), Red to Kill (1994) and Eternal Evil of Asia (1995).
 There is just something about Lily’s face that makes producers think Cat III.
 The fact that she has been willing to shed her clothes and be involved in some fairly explicit scenes (the shower scene in Red to Kill comes to mind) didn’t hurt.